nicolo-tellini/S.cerevisiae-Data-Collection/README.md

  ```
   <details><summary>NOTE</summary>

-   NOTE: If you want **keep** the ENA archive Run Accession codes as strain names jump to 2.
+  If you want **keep** the ENA archive Run Accession codes as strain names jump to 2.
 If you want **replace** the ENA archive Run Accession codes with the original strain names follow all the steps.

 </details>